What is the power forward in basketball?

 From there, the single screen or double screen can be ultimately utilized by another another offensive player to get open near the perimeter areas of the court.

-From there, another teammate could utilize the hammer screen to get open near the adjacent corner, receive the ball via a drift pass, and take the open jump shot.
+From there, the teammate who would be the recipient of the hammer screen could get open near the adjacent corner, receive the ball via a drift pass, and take the open jump shot.

-To start the simple action, 2 receives the ball from 1 and afterwards, 5 lifts up from the left side low post area to set a step-up type of screen.
+At the start, 2 receives the ball from 1 and afterwards, 5 lifts up from the left side low post area to set a step-up screen.

 Next, 2 uses that screen and dribbles toward the baseline.
 While that happens, 4 lifts up from the right side low post area to set a hammer screen on X3, who is the defender guarding against 3 in this example.